 Scenario: Full Payment during Maternity, Parental, Commissioning Parental Leave / Long-term Illness

 If you will be paying the employee their full salary during this period, you can simply continue to process their payslips normally.
-You can also add an optional note to their salary item or to the profile indicating that they are on a long-term absence – please see the following article for more on this:
+You should not record leave or end their service on the system.
+You can also add an optional note to their salary item or to the profile indicating that they are on a long-term absence.

 Please see the following article for more on notes: